being-invincible/stockApp-Python/README.md

 All the Files related to this project are linked above.

 The main.py is the only python file which you would need to execute; inorder to quickly get the web app running in few seconds.
+The other two python notebook is for the machine learning model reference.

 Its easy to run a stream lit app by running the following commands in terminal, after you navigate to the respective folder containing the downloaded file i.e. cd /<your_folder>/<main.py> or use VS code -